matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 ```

 The `error` string will be a human-readable error message, usually a
 sentence explaining what went wrong.

-The `errcode` string will be a
-unique string which can be used to handle an error message e.g.
+The `errcode` string will be a unique string which can be used to handle an
-`M_FORBIDDEN`.
-These error codes should have their namespace first in
+error message e.g.  `M_FORBIDDEN`.
+Error codes should have their namespace
-ALL CAPS, followed by a single \_ to ease separating the namespace from
+first in ALL CAPS, followed by a single `_`.
+For example, if there was a custom
-the error code.
-For example, if there was a custom namespace
+namespace `com.mydomain.here`, and a `FORBIDDEN` code, the error code should
-`com.mydomain.here`, and a `FORBIDDEN` code, the error code should look
+look like `COM.MYDOMAIN.HERE_FORBIDDEN`.
+Error codes defined by this
-like `COM.MYDOMAIN.HERE_FORBIDDEN`.
-There may be additional keys
+specification should start `M_`.

-depending on the error, but the keys `error` and `errcode` MUST always
+Some `errcode`s define additional keys which should be present in the error
-be present.
+response object, but the keys `error` and `errcode` MUST always be present.

 Errors are generally best expressed by their error code rather than the
 HTTP status code returned.
 When encountering the error code `M_UNKNOWN`,